 For many decades, Mac machines stayed ahead of their Windows counterparts in terms of safety.
 They demonstrated a higher level of resilience against malware.
 Therefore, they built a permanent safety reputation in the minds of many users.
 This image can be further solidified by the fact that we have never had a Mac epidemic.
 That’s why it’s hard to convince many people that Mac computers are also vulnerable to malware.
 If you are one of them, you should change your mind.
 The reason is that the 2020 State of Malware Report shows that modern hackers are directing more attacks against Macs.
 The report shows that hackers increased their attacks on Mac PCs last year alone by a staggering 400% increase, emphasizing how important it is to take precautions and beef up your PC safety.
 Read on to discover how you can detect and remove viruses targeting your Mac.
-You can also click to read more about these threats.

 Detecting Malware: Top Signs to Look For

 Detecting viruses on your Mac is easy if you know how to do it.
 Below are the leading signs you need to look for to know whether your machine is infected or not.